 Since natural stone is a porous material, it is necessary to apply a sealant to protect it from any damage.
 All types of natural stones have different porosity, Highly porous stones like Indian sandstone, limestone, and marble need to be resealed every 3-5 months, while natural stones with lesser porosity like granite and quartz require sealing once a year.

-⇥ Use Bleach and Water for Mould and Mildew
+⇥ Use Bleach and Water for Mold and Mildew

 ⇥ Address The Stains Immediately